Evaluating the Effectiveness of Personalized Medicine with Software

-In Equation~\ref{eq:response_model_decomposition}, $\X$ denotes the random covariates available in the RCT data and $\U$ represents unobserved random covariates.
-The first two terms together compose the conditional expectation of the population response.
-The last term $\errorrv_i$ is the irreducible noise around the true conditional expectations and is taken to be independent and identically distributed.
-It is mean-centered and uncorrelated with the covariates by definition.
-We emphasize that the proposed model $f$ is \textit{not} necessarily the true conditional expectation function.
-Even in the absence of $\errorrv_i$, $\hat{f}$ will always differ from the true conditional expectation function by $\xi_i(\X_i, \U_i, A_i)$, which represents model misspecification.
+where $f$ differs from the true response expectation by a term dependent on $\U$, the unobserved information.
+The last term $\errorrv_i$ is the irreducible noise around the true conditional expectations and is taken to be independent and identically distributed, mean-centered and uncorrelated with the covariates.
+Even in the absence of $\errorrv_i$, $f$ will always differ from the true conditional expectation function by $\xi_i(\X_i, \U_i, A_i)$, which represents model misspecification \citep[Chapter 13]{Box1987}.

-We wish to determine whether $\hat{f}$ is \textit{useful} for improving treatment allocation for future patients and do not expect to recover the optimal allocation rule $d^*$.
-There are no necessary substantive interpretations associated with any of the $p$ covariates.
-In trade, our method is robust to model misspecification.
-One implication is that a wide variety of models and estimation procedures could in principle prove useful.
+We wish only to determine whether an estimate of $f$ is \textit{useful} for improving treatment allocation for future patients (that are similar to the patients in the RCT) and do not expect to recover the optimal allocation rule $d^*$ which requires the unseen $\U$.
+Further, we do not concern ourselves with substantive interpretations associated with any of the $p$ covariates, a goal of future research.
+Thus, our method is robust to model misspecification by construction.

-We employ here a conventional linear regression model with first order interactions because much of the literature we reviewed in Section~\ref{sec:background} favored this class of models.
-More specifically, we specify a linear model containing a subset of the covariates used as first order interactions with the treatment indicator, $\braces{x_{1'}, \ldots, x_{p'}} \subset \braces{x_1, \ldots, x_p}$, selected using domain knowledge:
+What could $f$ look like in practice?
+Assume a continuous response (binary and survival are discussed later) and consider the conventional linear regression model with first order interactions.
+Much of the literature we reviewed in Section~\ref{sec:background} favored this class of models.
+We specify a linear model containing a subset of the covariates used as main effects and a possibly differing subset of the covariates to be employed as first order interactions with the treatment indicator, $\braces{x_{1'}, \ldots, x_{p'}} \subset \braces{x_1, \ldots, x_p}$, selected using domain knowledge:

 \bneqn f(\x_{i1}, A_i) = \beta_0 + \beta_{1}x_{1} + \ldots + \beta_{p}x_{p} + A_i \parens{\gamma_{0} + \gamma_{1'} x_{1'} + \ldots + \gamma_{p'}x_{p'}}. \eneqn